Exploring beautiful Aoyama Cemetery Through the Lens

 • Roppongi (and Roppongi Hills).

 The cemetery is 263 564 m², which makes it quite large.
-If you need some quiet time, this might be the place to go for you.
+If you need some quiet time, this might be the place for you.
 I’ve never seen it crowded.
-Most people visit graves, walk dogs or jog.
+Most people visit graves, walk dogs, or jog.
 And others like me take pictures.

 Aoyama is a typical old cemetery like Yanaka and Zoshigaya.
 The graves are in rough rows.
 But, when viewed as a whole, the grounds resemble a jigsaw puzzle.
 Did the designers have a plan?
 I don’t think so.